ai4eu/design-studio/README.md

 # Acumos Design Studio

-This Gerrit repository contain code for 1. ds-compositionengine & 2.
-TOSCAModelGeneratorClient.
+This Gerrit repository contain code for ds-compositionengine

+TOSCAModelGeneratorClient has been moved to onboarding

 Please see the documentation in the "docs" folder.